Can I Enroll in a DMP If I’m Being Sued?

-- Receiving any payments on the debt you owe is better than nothing – in other words, the creditor is satisfied recouping what they’re owed, even if the interest rate applied to the debt is reduced during the negotiation process.
+- Receiving any payments on the debt you owe is better than nothing.
+In other words, the creditor would rather recoup what they’re owed, even if the interest rate is reduced during the negotiation process.

-- Creditors have established relationships with credit counselling agencies that have a proven record of success in debt elimination – so the creditors trust these programs will work, because they’ve worked in so many other situations in the past.
+- Creditors have established relationships with credit counselling agencies that have a proven record of success in debt elimination.
+The creditors trust these programs will work, because they’ve worked in so many other situations in the past.

 Still, everything comes down to negotiation.
-The program works if your creditors agree to the terms you set out with the certified credit counsellor.
-The counsellor helps you develop a customized plan that eliminates your debt in a way that works for your budget.
-However, your creditors have to agree to the terms before you can move forward.
+The program works if your creditors agree to the terms you set out with the credit counsellor.
+The counsellor helps you develop a customized plan that works for your budget.
+However, your creditors must agree to the terms before you can move forward.

-With that in mind, a credit counselling agency can try negotiating on your behalf in a number of situations.
-They can negotiate with the original creditor (i.e. the card issuer) that you owe, they can negotiate with debt collection agencies, with medical debt collectors and even in cases like this where the enrollee is potentially being sued already over the debt.
+A credit counselling agency can try negotiating on your behalf in several situations.
+They can negotiate with the original creditor, debt collection agencies, and medical debt collectors.
+Even in cases like this where the enrollee is potentially being sued already over the debt.

 In some cases, enrollment in the program may satisfy the collector so they withdraw the lawsuit.
-It makes sense, given that the whole reason they’re taking you to court is to force you to repay the debt you owe.
-If you agree to follow the terms of your debt management program to pay them back, then the root reason for the suit may be moot – and it definitely may not be worth the time and money they have to use to take you to court.
+The whole reason they’re taking you to court is to force you to repay the debt you owe.
+If you agree to follow the terms of your debt management program to pay them back, it may not be worth the time and money to take you to court.

 That’s not to say that a debt management program will always take care of suits over debt – again, it’s up to the individual debt collector in question and what happens during negotiation.
-On the other hand, it’s worth a shot to see if you can satisfy the collector by making a plan to pay what you owe before you see them in court.
+On the other hand, it’s worth a shot to see if you can satisfy the collector by planning to pay what you owe before you see them in court.

 Best of luck,